Coronavirus: update on getting medical help

 Some urgent care services offer access to doctors, as well as nurses.
 But they're not designed for treating long-term conditions or immediately life-threatening problems.

-You don't need to be registered and you don't need an appointment.
-Any member of the public can simply walk in to be seen, regardless of where they're registered.
+You do not need to be registered and you do not need an appointment.
+Anyone can simply walk in to be seen, regardless of where they're registered.
 Some offer pre-booked appointments.

 Types of out-of-hours care